 Global warming

-Anthropogenic influences are believed to contribute significantly to the observed warming trend in the mean global temperature13.
-This trend was first identified through analyzing anomalies in time series of near- surface air temperature over the land recorded by weather stations14 and was consistently challenged due to the biases in weather records15.
-SRS provide an independent way to examine the global temperature trend, particularly on the ocean surface and the atmospheric temperature.
+The warming trend of the Earth’s mean surface temperature in the last century has played a significant role in the debate of anthropogenic influences on global climate13.
+This trend was first identified through analyzing anomalies in time series of near- surface air temperature over the land recorded by weather stations14, but it was consistently challenged due to the biases in weather records15.
+SRS provides an independent way to reveal the global temperature trend, particularly on the ocean surface and the atmospheric temperature.

-The surface temperatures of the global oceans, which are directly related to heat transfer between the atmosphere and oceans, serve as important indicators of the state of the climate system16.
-The Advanced Very High Resolution Radiometer (AVHRR) data and the passive microwave sensing data provide us with the capacity to monitor the sea surface temperature (SST) on a global scale.
+The sea surface temperatures (SST) of the global oceans, which are directly related to heat transfer between the atmosphere and oceans, serve as important indicators of the state of the climate system16.
+The Advanced Very High Resolution Radiometer (AVHRR) data and the passive microwave sensing data provide us with the capacity to monitor the SST on a global scale.
 An increase in SST has been observed in all ocean basins since the 1970s, with an average estimated increase of 0.28oC from 1984-200617.
-The global mean SST trend is similar to that of near-surface air temperature over the lands, thus providing a decisive corroboration to the warming trend identified from weather records.
-While the overall warming trend has been confirmed, the magnitude of the detected trend has considerable uncertainty.
-Correction procedures supported by validation data from a dense in situ network are needed to reduce the level of uncertainty18.
+The global mean SST trend is similar to that of near-surface air temperature over the lands, thus providing a decisive corroboration to the warming trend identified from weather records even though the magnitude of the detected trend still has considerable uncertainty18.
 Satellite observations also reveal an uneven warming pattern.
 The warming trend is the highest in the middle latitudes of both hemispheres19.
-Strong east-to-west zonal SST gradients have been detected across the Equatorial Pacific Ocean20.
+Stronger east-to-west zonal SST gradients have been detected across the Equatorial Pacific Ocean20.
 The regional variability of SST are tightly linked with the variability of other climate variables, such as precipitation21.
-All these discoveries have led to a better understanding of the role of oceans in regional and global climate variability.
+All these discoveries have led to a better understanding of the variability of the regional and global oceans.

-Surface and tropospheric warming due to escalating greenhouse gases has been predicted as a major response of the climate system22.
-Initial analyses found no obvious trend in tropospheric temperature records obtained using Microwave Sounding Unit (MSU) on polar-orbiting satellites23, a finding that has challenged both the reliability of surface temperature records and our understanding of the response of the climate system to increased greenhouse gases24.
+Surface and tropospheric warming has been predicted as a major response of the climate system to escalating greenhouse gases 22, but initial analyses found no obvious trend in tropospheric temperature records obtained using Microwave Sounding Unit (MSU) on polar-orbiting satellites23, a finding that has challenged both the reliability of surface temperature records and our understanding of the response of the climate system to increased greenhouse gases24.
 However, after removing known problems with the sensors, accounting for the influence of stratospheric cooling, and reducing biases in retrieving methods25, new versions of satellite time series all show a warming trend in the troposphere except in the Antarctic region26 (Fig.2).
-Improved climate models have also more closely reproduced observed details of the warming trend of the troposphere.
-Progress on these two fronts has led to the conclusion that there is no fundamental disagreement between observed and modeled tropospheric temperature trends when uncertainties in both are accounted for24.
+This progress together with improved climate models has led to the conclusion that there is no fundamental disagreement between observed and modeled tropospheric temperature trends of warming when uncertainties in both are accounted for24.
 Nevertheless, some questions remain.
 The observed scaling ratio, the ratio of atmospheric trend to surface trend, is still significantly lower than model projections27.
-The differences between observed temperatures in the tropical upper and lower middle troposphere are significantly smaller than those generated from climate models28.
-These remaining differences indicate that either model deficiencies or observational errors identified in previous studies have not yet been fully resolved.
+The differences between observed temperatures in the tropical upper and lower middle troposphere are significantly smaller than those simulated by climate models28.
+These remaining differences indicate that either model deficiencies or observational errors identified in previous studies are still yet to be resolved.

 Snow and ice

 The retreat of snow and ice covers is an important indicator of global warming.
 Melting of snow and ice cover can cause a positive feedback through lowering the albedo of the Earth surface and contribute to sea level rise (SLR)13.
 Monitoring the dynamics of snow and ice cover is, therefore, an important part of climate observations.
+SRS has played a crucial role in it.